aalmada/SpanAndRefs/PITCHME.md

 NOTE:

-'in' is new keyword that means 'readonly ref' => better performance and value can't be changed
+'in' is new keyword that means 'ref readonly' => better performance and value can't be changed

 But, a copy of the angle is created before the call to ToDegrees().